For holders of diplomatic and official passports:

 Citizens of the Republic of Serbia may enter Myanmar by commercial flights at Yangon International Airport and other international airports designated by the Department of Civil Aviation, including land border crossings, subject to the following conditions of the Ministry of Health of Myanmar:

-- possession of a certificate of full vaccination (at least 14 days before arrival in Myanmar) or a certificate of negative RT-PCR test on COVID-19, not older than 48 hours - if they are not vaccinated or incompletely vaccinated on COVID-19;
+- possession of a certificate of full vaccination (at least 14 days before arrival in Myanmar) as well as certificate of negative RTD test on COVID-19, not older than 48 hours (if fully vaccinated) and negative RT-PCR test on COVID-19, not older than 48 hours before arrival in Myanmar (if they are not or incompletely vaccinated);

 - presentation of the above certificates (in English) to the crew of the air carrier before boarding the aircraft traveling to Myanmar and the competent medical staff, upon arrival in Myanmar;